shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 undefined
 undefined
 ```
-In the above case x will be undefined as we saw earlier but we had received undefined for hte function as well.
+In the above case x will be undefined as we saw earlier but we had received undefined for the function as well.

 **Why ? :-**

 When the function is declared with arrow function syntax javascript considers the function as variable itself and in the memory allocation phase it assigns the special value `undefined` value to log as well.

-And while execution we are trying to acess the function where the code of funcitions is considered as value and it not even assigned which will be done in the execution phase, Due to the same we are not able to invoke the function before its declaration when its declared as arrow function.
+And while execution we are trying to access the function where the code of funcitions is considered as value and it not even assigned which will be done in the execution phase, Due to the same we are not able to invoke the function before its declaration when its declared as arrow function.

 ### Scope